scuzzydude/asimov/asimov.md

 It follows that humanity should use its own creation as the fundamental measure of value.
 Floating fiat currencies like the dollar and cryptocurrencies like bitcoin meet this criteria.
 Neither dollar nor bitcoin represent any intrinsic value, and thus can't really hold value over generations and through calamity without intervention.
 Fiat and cryptocurrencies function as money -- a medium of exchange -- which is a technical function of a currency.
 Neither represent real value, which is the human concept of money.
 This disparity, between the technical expression of value and the actual human appreciation of value leads to all kinds of crazy, like the prices of crypto.

-The two true hedges against inflation are Genius and Vanity.
+The two true hedges against inflation are *genius* and *vanity*.

 It is likely that within my lifetime, technology will have advanced to a stage where we can passively scan inanimate objects and digitize them down to the atomic level.
-3-D printing will advance to a level where we can reproduce facsimiles of scanned items that and indistinguishable from the original to human senses.
+3-D printing will advance to a level where we can reproduce facsimiles of scanned items that and indinistinguishable from the original to human senses.

 It's very possible that in a few decades, you want a reproduction of the *Mona Lisa*, you pull up an app on your phone, pay the Louvre for a digital file, and 5 minutes later, your 3-D printer spits one out.
 It's likely that technology will allow you to print out a copy that matches what the painting looked like when the paint first dried.

 This might seem cool, but I'm an engineer, not an artsy type.
 I can already download a hi-resolution digital photo of old Mona and use it as a screensaver.
 Art lovers may tell you being in the presence of an original masterpiece is different.
 My cynical opinion is unless you want to get all mystical about it, a molecule accurate facsimile should be able to give you that same feeling.

 Facsimiles are not the true potential.
-The true potential of this technology is that one day, we may be able to reproduce *Mona Lisa* by brushstrokes -- it is possible we'll be able to deduce not only Da Vinci's strokes, but from that, his height, the size of his fingers, the strength of his forearms, and the duration of his patience pauses between strokes.
+The true potential of this technology is that one day, we may be able to reproduce *Mona Lisa* by brushstrokes -- it is possible we'll be able to deduce not only Da Vinci's strokes, but from that, his height, the size of his fingers, the strength of his forearms, and the duration of his pauses between strokes.

 We might be able to better understand Da Vinci's genius.
 Not everybody.
 Those who love his art, those who have the patience to watch a master paint for hours without checking the price of their dogecoin every five seconds.
 Perhaps Artificial Intelligence will be able to figure it out, and portraits will come back into fashion, a Leo robot for rent down at the Hobby Lobby.

 Works of art don't just have historical value.
 They have potential value.
 And anything that is one of a kind has vanity value.

-Genius and Vanity are intangible, but real.
+Genius and vanity are intangible, but real.
 This is one problem people have understanding money.
 Most people can understand equities, a share of stock is partial ownership of a company.
 Most people can understand a fixed currency - a gold-standard dollar is an actual gold coin.
 People used to understand that a paper dollar bill was backed by gold locked down under Fort Knox.[^1] But the floating dollar?
 That's backed by the "full faith and credit of the U.S. Government" which I would argue is neither tangible nor real.
 The U.S. Government consists of people we elected; I don't think I need to make a list of examples of all those faithless hypocrites -- it's a long list with names in both red and blue.
 And bitcoin?
 Backed by mathematics?
 Mathematics is a form of genius humanity has created collectively through history, it's as much of an abstraction as faith in a government.

 Genius and Vanity are timeless.